 - Brown Sugar: If you’re watching your sugar intake, you can use equal amounts Brown Swerve instead.

-- Make it Keto: Use Brown Swerve instead of brown sugar, and use a keto-friendly store-bought BBQ sauce (like Primal Kitchen Organic & Unsweetened Classic BBQ Sauce or G Hughes Original Sugar Free BBQ Sauce) or use our recipe to make your own keto BBQ sauce at home.
+- Make it Keto: Use Brown Swerve instead of brown sugar.
+Use a keto-friendly store-bought BBQ sauce (like Primal Kitchen Organic & Unsweetened Classic BBQ Sauce or G Hughes Original Sugar Free BBQ Sauce) or use our recipe to make your own keto BBQ sauce at home.